 Submerge yourself into the bustling life on Catan - be the prince or princess of Catan and decide on the fate of its settlers.
-In addition to settlements, roads, and cities, you also construct the buildings where your subjects work, hire heroes that make your opponent's life as a gamer difficult, and build ships to boost your trade.
+In addition to settlements, roads, and cities, you also construct the buildings where your subjects work, hire heroes that make things more difficult for your opponent, and build ships to boost your trade.

 - Introductory Game: About 30 minutes

 - Theme Game: About 45 to 60 minutes

 In Rivals for CATAN you are building your principality with cards.
 Each player starts with a small principality consisting of two settlement cards connected by a road card.

 Each settlement is diagonally adjacent to a region card.
 Each of you has 6 regions where - should the dice roll result be favorable - you can harvest resources such as lumber, brick, and ore, just as in the CATAN board game.